cul-it/exhibits-library-cornell-edu/docs/README.md

 These are community documents, so we rely on the pull request model.
 If you'd like to contribute content:

+### Setting up the documentation for writing on your local machine

 - clone this project
 ```
 git clone git@github.com:cul-it/exhibits-library-cornell-edu.git